declanoller/declanoller.github.io/_posts/2018-11-04-training-an-rl-agent-to-play-puckworld-with-a-ddqn.md

 So let's start with the DQN formulation.
 I should mention that since my network only has 1 hidden layer, I'm not sure it even qualifies for the "D" in DQN, but it's a more common acronym, so I'll use it.

-A very basic overview of DQN can be seen in the [now famous 2015 Deepmind paper, "Human-level control through deep reinforcement learning"](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).
+A very basic overview of DQN can be seen in the[now famous 2015 Deepmind paper, "Human-level control through deep reinforcement learning"](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).
 It's actually surprisingly readable and straightforward!
 (I wish typical physics papers made themselves this accessible.)
 The main idea is that we approximate the state-action value function, Q, with a neural network, and iteratively improve it to improve our agent's behavior.
 Here, $Q(s, a)$ can be read as "the value of taking action $a$ in state $s$".
 So, it itself is not the policy (i.e., what the agent should actually do), but getting the optimal action from an accurate $Q$ is easy, so often, we just solve for Q.
 Two details.
 First, in the Deepmind paper, they have to do a bunch of stuff with convnets, because they're having it learn directly from the screen rather than giving it relevant coordinates of stuff in the game.
 In my opinion, this is obviously cool, but at the same time it doesn't seem like the novel part.
 I mean, people in 2015 knew about the power of convnets, so it really just feels like tacking on an extra hurdle for the RL, but not anything really new.
 So my point is, since I'm generating the environment myself anyway and I'm more interested in learning about RL than CNN's, my agent just gets the coordinates of the target, itself, and its own velocity (a 6-vector, since we're in 2D).

 The other detail is that intuitively, you might think that if the function the DQN is approximating is $Q(s, a)$, i.e., a function of two variables, you'd want to have as many inputs as you need to input $s$ and $a$ at the same time (so $6 + 4$) and one output, $Q(s, a)$.
-I think you *can* do this, but I guessed that it would make more sense to only have $s$ be the input, and have the values of $Q(s, a)$ be the output for different $a$ values, since $a$ is a discrete 4 options here.
+I think you*can*do this, but I guessed that it would make more sense to only have $s$ be the input, and have the values of $Q(s, a)$ be the output for different $a$ values, since $a$ is a discrete 4 options here.
 And luckily, they mention that they do that in the Deepmind paper!
 It makes a lot of sense, because we end up taking the argmax of $Q(s, a)$ over $a$ many times.
 The other question is about the architecture of the NN.
 If you take a look at the Deepmind paper, most of their NN is actually the CNN part.
 Only at the very end do they use fully connected (FC) layers:

 ![](/assets/images/deepmind_DQN.png)